davekinkead/LAWS4111/Hans Kelsens Pure Theory of Law.md

 > An anarchist, for instance, who denied the validity of the hypothetical basic norm of positive law…. will view its positive regulation of human relationships… as mere power relations (GT, 413).

 ## Commentary

-PTL allowed Kelsen to ....

-- remarks on customary, international law